-How can I renew or release a Dynamic IP address in Linux?
+How to renew or release a dynamic IP address in Linux

-The DHCP client in Linux is called dhclient.
-It requests dynamic IP addresses from the DHCP server, which "leases" addresses to clients for a set amount of time. dhclient can be invoked manually to "release" the client's currently-assigned IP address, and get another address from the DHCP server.
+The DHCP (Dynamic Host Configuration Protocol) client in Linux is called dhclient.
+It requests dynamic IP addresses from the DHCP server, which "leases" addresses to clients for a set time. dhclient can be invoked manually to "release" the client's currently assigned IP address, and get another address from the DHCP server.

-Normally, dhclient produces no output, so in order to see what it's doing, we need to give it the -v (verbose) option.
-We also need to run dhclient as root with the sudo command, because changing the system networking configuration requires escalated privileges.
+Normally, dhclient produces no output, to see what it's doing, we need to give it the -v (verbose) option.
+We need to run dhclient as root with the sudo command, because changing the system networking configuration requires escalated privileges.

 Let's start by running dhclient verbosely, without any other options.
-It should reach out and say "hello" to our DHCP server, which in this case is a simple home router.
+It should reach out and say "hello" to our DHCP server, which, in our example is home router.

 sudo dhclient -v